malika1234m/flood-guard-ai/docs/technical_report.md

 **Online (serving) path:**

+0. **On page load** (web or mobile), the client requests Geolocation permission.
+   If granted, `frontend/src/lib/geo.ts` runs a haversine nearest-neighbor match against the 25 real district centroids in `models/v1/district_profiles.json` (fetched once via `GET /model/info`) and renders a **Live Risk Preview** for the user's own district using that district's typical conditions — entirely client-side, with zero extra network round-trips.
+If permission is denied or unavailable, the UI falls back to a fixed Galle example with a retry option.
+   See §2.3.
 1. On startup, `app/main.py`'s `lifespan` loads a `FloodRiskPredictor` (`src/inference.py`), which deserializes every artifact in `models/v1/`.
 2. A user submits the prediction form (or calls `POST /predict` directly).
 The